mozilla/application-services/docs/adr/0007-limit-visits-migration-to-10000.md

 2. User’s experience with History must not regress, and ideally should improve.
   * We have established in our decision driver that the user’s experience with history is coupled with the database size.
   * By setting a reasonable limit, we can keep the size of the history database controlled.
+  * It's also worth noting that with the switch to the new implementation of history, we are also introducing a target size for the database.
+This means that we have maintenance logic that would compact the database and prune it if it grows beyond the target size.

 ### Positive Consequences